 I always create solo projects.
 And my naive thought says, 'I don't see the need of creating another branch because I will push my changes directly to my

-I never have thought of taking part in Hacktoberfest or contributing to any open-source out there simply because the idea of doing one is too overwhelming and I don't see many beginner-friendly repos for me to contribute to.
+I have never thought of taking part in Hacktoberfest or contributing to any open-source out there simply because the idea of doing one is too overwhelming.
+I don't see many beginner-friendly repos to contribute to.

-But this year - thanks to my beautiful community Virtual Coffee - I got the experience to contribute to its open-source.
+But this year - thanks to my beautiful community Virtual Coffee - I got the experience contributing to its open-source.

 (📢 Special thanks to Dan Ott for the clear written instructions and Mike Rogers for helping me out executing one when I was shaking!)

 Fork a repo

 Open the repo we want to contribute to on GitHub and click the fork button on the top right.

 - Click the green "Code" button and copy the HTTPS URL.

 In the terminal, navigate to the location where we want to store the repo.